White Earth Nation: History

-Up until the Indian Reorganization Act of 1934, the six historical component bands located on the White Earth Indian Reservation acted independently of each other.
-Following the Reorganization Act, the six wrote a constitution to form the Minnesota Chippewa Tribe.
-They divided Minnesota into six Band districts, and unified those scattered Ojibwe bands that were not associated with the Red Lake Band of Chippewa, which did not join the tribe.
+Until the Indian Reorganization Act of 1934, the six bands living on the White Earth Indian Reservation acted independently of each other.
+After the Reorganization Act, the six wrote a constitution forming the Minnesota Chippewa Tribe.
+Minnesota was divided into six tribal districts uniting all Ojibwe bands not associated with the Red Lake Band of Chippewa, and the Pembina band.
+Both refused to relocate to White Earth, thus maintaining their individual identities.

-The component bands located on the White Earth Indian Reservation were unified into the single White Earth Band of Ojibwe of today.
-The six Minnesota Chippewa Tribe bands continue to enroll members separately, but also combine their numbers for the entire tribe.
-According to the Minnesota Chippewa Tribe, the White Earth Band had 19,291 enrolled members in July 2007.
-It is the largest of the six bands in the Tribe, and the largest of any band in the state.

 The tribe was involved in a case about how much compensation the descendants of the Pembina Chippewa should receive from the taking of land by the U.S. government during the early 1800s.
-The third and final settlement payment in 2022 of $59 million was split among the tribe, the Little Shell Chippewa, the Chippewa Cree, and the Turtle Mountain Tribe of North Dakota along with the 39,000 individual beneficiaries.
+The third and final settlement payment in 2022 of $59 million was split among the tribe, the Little Shell Chippewa, the Chippewa Cree, and the Turtle Mountain Tribe of North Dakota, along with the 39,000 individual beneficiaries.
 Previous settlements in the case were in 1964 and 1980.